-U.S. airlines are opposing the U.S. government's subsidies to debt-laden Indian state carrier Air India for its purchase of Boeing aircraft, the Wall Street Journal reported on Monday.
+U.S. airlines have opposed the U.S. government's subsidies to debt-laden Indian state carrier Air India

-The Air Transport Association, an industry body, has written to the chairman of the U.S. Export-Import Bank, asking him to slash all subsidies to foreign buyers of Boeing jets, including Air India, the Journal said, citing a copy of the letter.
+The Air Transport Association (ATA), an industry body, has written to the chairman of the U.S. Export-Import Bank, asking him to slash all subsidies to foreign buyers of Boeing jets, including Air India, the Journal said, citing a copy of the letter.

 The letter called on the Export-Import Bank to reverse its approval of as much as $3.4 billion in guarantees for loans to Air India, the report said.